liyiyuian/Personal-website-v2/README.md

 # Installation

-I am not familiar with javascript, so there must be a better way...
-I first try to install nodejs with nvm, v18.19.0, but got errors.
+I am not familiar with Javascript, so there must be a better way handling this situation.
+I tried to install nodejs with nvm, v18.19.0, but got errors.
 Then I tried to install with conda, v20.9.0, then `npm i node-gyp --force`, then `npm audit fix --force`.
 Even though it is still showing some warnings, it works.

+As for installation, I did:
 1. Install the Gatsby CLI
 ```
 npm install -g gatsby-cli